andela-dJames/simple-file-parser/README.md

 ## Task one

-The first task creates a Fileparser class that has methods for reading and parsing the reactant file into different records.
+The first task creates a `FileParser` class that has methods for reading and parsing the reactant file into different records.
 The fileparser class consist of a `Filereader` inner class which has the following methods:

-1. `createFile` creates a new bufferedfilereader
+- `createFile` creates a new bufferedfilereader

-2. `readFile` reads a file
+- `readFile` reads a file

-3. `isComment` ignores lines that are comments
+- `isComment` ignores lines that are comments

 - `invalid` ignores invalid lines